homermultitext/se2020/source/01-intro.md

 ### Bonus

 - At least one or two members of your team know what a `CtsUrn` is.
-Use [this refernence page](https://homermultitext.github.io/se2020/references/) to find the URN for your specific version of the *Iliad*, and express the first line of *Iliad* on your page as a CtsUrn.
+Use [this reference page](https://homermultitext.github.io/se2020/references/) to find the URN for your specific version of the *Iliad*, and express the first line of *Iliad* on your page as a CtsUrn.

 ## Return to plenary session